sugarkube/sugarkube/docs/markdown/intro/intro.md

 * It works with any infrastructure you can script (cloud, local, on-prem, legacy)
 * It's compatible with any programming language
 * It enables a multi-cloud strategy
 * Sugarkube itself is a single golang binary that can be used for local development and be embedded in CI/CD pipelines.
-This simplifies local development by allowing developers to run almost exactly what the CI/CD tool will run.
+This simplifies local development by allowing developers to run exactly what the CI/CD tool will run.
 * You can adopt it bit-by-bit while you test it out - you don't need to dedicate 3 months to migrate for an all-or-nothing release
 * The project is currently in alpha
 * Examples in these guides use Terraform and Helm, but both can be replaced by other similar tools as necessary (but things might be a bit tricky while we're still in alpha)